harisont/harisont.github.io/index.md

 When I'm not working on my [PhD project software](https://github.com/harisont/L2-UD), I try to maintain a number of more-or-less useless [open source tools](projects.md#software).<br>
 When I'm not teaching in a classroom, I procrastinate on completing my [basic Haskell online course](projects.md#tutorials).

-Following a bad breakup with [a cappella singing](https://www.youtube.com/watch?v=FaMoZsXScj0), I've had a series of on-and-off, noncommittal affairs with various wind instruments and struggle with a love-hate relationship with music in general.
+I have a love-hate relationship with music making: after years of unrequited love with piano playing, followed by a bad breakup with [a cappella singing](https://www.youtube.com/watch?v=FaMoZsXScj0), I've been romantically involved with several wind instruments, but I clearly have committment issues.
+I had occasional dates with [music software of various kinds](https://github.com/stars/harisont/lists/musica-maestro-musical-note).

 On the other hand, I'm still on pretty good terms with my first love, [photography](projects.md#photography) and have a crush on podcasting.

 I can't play videogames, but I take certain board games very seriously.